orchetect/OSCKit/Examples/OSCKitMethodBlocksExample/README.md

-# OSCKit Advanced Example
+# OSCKit Method Blocks Example

 This example demonstrates how to get the most out of OSCKit, including:

-- taking advantage of `OSCAddressSpace` pattern matching
+- taking advantage of `OSCAddressSpace` pattern matching using method closure blocks
 - OSC message value validation and strong-typing using `masked()`

 ## Entitlements